On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: Discussion

-Blazar optical emission is well known to be the synchrotron and thus, the observed spectrum directly traces the underlying particle spectrum.
-The same holds for the low-energy IC spectrum i.e. X-ray, away from the peak and IC in the Thomson regime.
-For a power-law particle distribution with spectral index $p$ ($\rm N(E) \sim E^{-p}$), the observed photon energy spectra is $\rm f_{ph} \sim E_{ph}^{-(p-1)/2}$.
-Further, OJ 287 being an LBL source, the X-ray traces the low-energy part while the optical-UV traces the high-energy part of the broken power-law particle distribution required for broadband SED modelling \citep[e.g.][]{2022MNRAS.509.2696S}.
-The reported spectra thus imply a hard low-energy particle spectrum of $\rm 1.44\pm0.40$ and a high-energy spectrum of $\rm 4.42 \pm 0.06$.
+Blazar optical continuum is well-understood to be synchrotron and thus, the observed spectrum directly traces the underlying particle spectrum.
+The same holds for the IC spectrum i.e. X-ray, if its away from the peak and IC happens in the Thomson regime.
+For a power-law particle distribution of spectral index $p$ ($\rm N(E) \sim E^{-p}$), the observed radiation energy spectrum is $\rm f \sim E_{ph}^{-(p-1)/2}$.
+OJ 287 being an LBL source, the X-ray is a good tracer of the low-energy part while the optical-UV directly traces the high-energy part of the broken power-law particle distribution required for broadband SED modeling \citep[e.g.][]{2022MNRAS.509.2696S}.
+The reported optical to X-ray spectrum corresponding to the lowest X-ray flux thus implies a hard low-energy particle spectrum of $\rm 1.3 - 1.6$ and a high-energy spectrum of $\rm \sim 4.4$.

-For blazar's synchrotron spectrum, the observed frequency is related to the rest frame via $\rm \nu_{obs} = \delta/(1+z) \gamma^2 \nu_L $ where $\rm \nu_L$ is the Larmor frequency, $\rm \gamma$ is the electron Lorentz factor,and $\rm \delta$ is the bulk Doppler factor.
+For blazar's synchrotron spectrum, the observed frequency is related to the rest frame via $\rm \nu_{obs} = \delta/(1+z) \gamma^2 \nu_L $ where $\rm \nu_L$ is the Larmor frequency, $\rm \gamma$ is the electron Lorentz factor, and $\rm \delta$ is the bulk Doppler factor.
 Further, $\rm \nu_L = eB/2\pi m_e c$, depends solely on the magnetic field, B. Thus for a given B and $\rm \delta$, the extent of the spectrum depends on the Lorentz factor (energies) of the particles.
-Since X-ray lies at the tail of the high-energy synchrotron spectrum, the combined optical to X-ray spectrum thus provides a direct tracer of the high-energy particle spectrum.
+Since X-ray lies at the tail of the high-energy synchrotron spectrum, the combined optical to X-ray spectrum thus provides a potential direct tracer of the extent of the high-energy particle spectrum.
 The finding of an extended optical-UV synchrotron spectrum reported here clearly indicates a much extended high-energy particle spectrum compared to the bright X-ray phases of the source.
-On the other hand, the natural reproduction of most of the flat X-ray spectra in the LBL/LSP state of the source by adding the high-energy synchrotron tail to the lowest hard X-ray spectrum further strengthens previous claims/finding that most of the X-ray spectral changes are due to optical-UV synchrotron spectrum \citep{2022MNRAS.509.2696S}.
+On the other hand, the natural explanation of most of the flat X-ray spectra associated with the low and intermediate X-ray flux states of the LBL/LSP state of the source by adding the high-energy synchrotron tail to the lowest hard X-ray spectrum further strengthens previous claims/finding that most of the X-ray spectral changes are due to optical-UV synchrotron spectrum \citep{2022MNRAS.509.2696S}.